Pandora: Documentation en: Netflow

 An NTA-specific report is available when creating reports:

 This report shows a top-N of network consumption in the last X days of all IP analyzed by Pandora NTA:

 3.6 NTA explorer

-Pandora has a view in which you can visualize network data provided by Pandora NTA in real time.
-It is a much more flexible view than reports and useful to detect network problems with a few clicks.
+Pandora has a view where network data provided by Pandora NTA are viewed in real time.
+It is a much more flexible view than reports and it is useful to detect network problems with just a few clicks.

-For example, if there is an IP that sends a lot of data and you want to see where it sends it, just click on the filter icon next to the IP and you will see a list and a graph with the addresses that receive data from that IP.
-In this way, detecting the most overloaded pairs on a given date is quite simple.
+For example, if there is an IP that sends lots of data and you wish where they are sent to, just click on the filter icon next to the IP and you will see a list and a graph with the addresses that receive data from that IP.
+That way, detecting the most overloaded pairs on a given date is quite simple.

 3.7 NTA usage map

-This view allows you to display the traffic in a certain time interval in the form of a topological map.
-Simply select a start date and an end date, showing the IPs with the most outgoing or incoming traffic.
+This view allows to display the traffic in a certain time interval under the form of a topological map.
+Just select a start date and an end date, showing the IPs with the most outgoing or incoming traffic.